Define working sections as a project administrator.

 Author: Ian Greeves Time to read: minute minutes

-working sections - multi userSub project management
+working sections - multi userSub Project Management

 Sub project - multi iser

-Multi-user monitor
+Multi-user Monitor

 For more tips & tricks for using the EPLAN software head over to all our pre-recorded sessions.
 Ranging from 10 minutes to 1 hour, the webcast is a real insight for both new and existing users!